Lumineux Sir Koda Autoimmune Hemolytic Anemia - May 2014

 Susan Y

 We did a necropsy on Sparkle to try and find a cause.
-None was
+None was found, so

 we assumed it was Primary AIHA.